zanshin/dotfiles/DETAILS.md

 The `n` flag on the `ln` command treats directories as files when making the link.
 This prevents the link command from nesting the destination under an already existing directory.

 Neovim also uses Vim-Plug.
-See the Vim-Plug notes in the Vim section above.
+The Neovim configuration, stored in `init.vim`, automatically installs Vim-Plug, if it isn't already installed.

 ## Git
 For Git configuration and global ignore files, create these symlinks: